This audio was created using Microsoft Azure Speech Services

 Those who know me know I’m a dyed-in-the-wool capitalist.
 I believe, strongly, that the straightest and most efficient path towards innovation, growth, resource allocation, and yes, profits, is through the free market.
 Competitive pressure has shaped our human culture for thousands of years, and capitalism continues shaping it today.
 Without capitalism, many of the things we have and use and the quality of life we take for granted today may have never become a reality.

-As the emphasis on corporate responsibility has grown over the past decade, however, capitalism as a sustainable, resilient economic system has been called into question.
+As the emphasis on corporate responsibility has grown over the past decade, however, it has been called into question whether capitalism is sustainable and resilient as an economic system.
 At the heart of the matter is the so-called Friedman doctrine, Nobel Prize winning economist Milton Friedman’s theory that the social responsibility of a business is to increase its profits.
 Commonly, the soundness of the Friedman doctrine is pitted against another economic theory, the tragedy of the commons, in which individual pursuit of personal gain comes at the detriment of society.

 Part of what is at issue is the matter of economic growth.
 A common understanding in sustainability is that infinite economic growth (as supported by capitalist doctrine) is at odds with a planet of finite resources.
 We already consume nearly 1.5 Earth’s worth of resources every year, far overshooting our available natural resources.
 If anything, we must scale back this consumption to operate within our planetary boundaries.